Skip navigation links

 1. Instructors should not identify a student to anyone else if they learn that a student has tested positive.
 Supervisors should not identify an employee if they learn an employee has tested positive.

 2. The student or employee informing you of their positive status may report what actions they are taking or ask for what actions to take.
-If they ask for guidance, please let them know that regardless of vaccination status, anyone testing positive for COVID-19 is instructed to isolate for 5 days from the onset of symptoms or date of test if asymptomatic.

 3. Faculty are not obligated or expected to change course modalities to suit an individual student’s needs or preferences.
 Instructors and their departments should work together to help students who are impacted by the pandemic.